 We are more interested in combined estimates of items and trends over time than in estimates of individual items.

 To have Small Items a Scrum Team needs to spend more time on refinement of the Product Backlog with an increased focus on design of the product.
 As a consequence there will be less time on estimation.
-Scrum Teams and organizations new to Scrum will find this unnerving as traditional product development practices are driven by estimates, particularly estimates of cost.
+Scrum Teams and organizations new to Scrum will find this unnerving as estimates — particularly of cost — drive traditional product development practice.
 With greater flow that can come with Small Items there is a significantly lower risk of a Development Team not delivering a PBI and this will stabilize cost (which becomes the cost of a Sprint) so the driving force for product development must be value or customer outcome rather than cost to deliver.
 This is a cultural change in product development that will require support for its implementation.

 ✥ ✥ ✥

-Small Items in a Product Backlog allows for more regular delivery and increased opportunity for feedback on product direction.
-As well as creating opportunities to adjust the product to maximize value the Product Owner must be actively engaged with the Scrum Team and the product to take full advantage of delivery.
-This level of engagement may require the Product Owners to have support in their role to cover all the work required to be effective (see Product Owner Team) but the benefits of this situation should clearly outweigh the extra cost.
+Small Items in a Product Backlog allows for more regular delivery and better feedback on product direction.
+As well as creating opportunities to adjust the product to maximize value the Product Owner must be actively engaged with the Scrum Team and the product to take full advantage of feedback.
+This level of engagement may require the Product Owners to have support of a Product Owner Team to cover all required work, but the benefits of this situation should clearly outweigh the extra cost.

-Using Small Items in the Sprint Backlog helps reduce the “leakage” resulting from failing to deliver any particular SBI.
-Using Small Items in the Product Backlog gives insight into PBIs earlier so they can be brought to Ready and are more likely to constitute an Enabling Specification.
+Using Small Items in the Sprint Backlog helps reduce the “leakage” that results from failing to deliver any particular SBI.
+Using Small Items in the Product Backlog gives insight into PBIs earlier so the team can be bring them to Ready, increasing the chance that they become truly Enabling Specifications.
 Focus on items at the top of the Product Backlog as described in Granularity Gradient.